Can someone spy on me via my webcam?

 What can a webcam hacker do?

-Hack your webcam and take pictures of you
+Hack your webcam to take a picture of yourself.

-Hack your webcam to spy on you in real time
+Hack your webcam to spy on you live.

-Another use of your webcam, this time as a microphone rather than a camera, which is particularly relevant in the domain of corporate attacks.
-We will return to this subject in future articles.
+Another use of your webcam, this time not as a camera but only as a microphone and this is particularly useful in the field of attacks on companies.
+We will come back to this in the next articles.

-Here are just some cases among others putting webcam hacking under the spotlight.
+Here are a few cases among others of webcam hacking that have made some noise:

 Miss Teen USA

-Platforms for accessing and searching for webcams and IP cameras
+Access platform and search for webcams and IP cameras

-This has given rise to numerous cases of household espionage, where viewers have been able to follow the daily lives of thousands of people around the world via their poorly protected surveillance cameras directly installed in the baby's bedroom or in the living room.
-For example live hacked webcams posted on YouTube by webcam hackers.
+This has led to numerous cases of domestic spying, where people have been able to follow the daily lives of thousands of people around the world thanks to their poorly protected surveillance cameras installed directly in the baby's room or in the living room.
+For example, a hacker had broadcast live on YouTube from hacked webcams.